IPL 2025: The bowling big board

 Yuzvendra Chahal took more wickets than any other bowler in the previous three-year cycle, so any team that picks him has a bankable wicket taker in their line-up.
 However, he concedes more runs now—his true economy from 2022 to 2024 is 0.19, compared to 0.7 from 2018 to 2021.
 He is 34, but an Indian spinner with a wealth of experience in the IPL and internationals—though he is not a part of the Indian setup these days—will continue to be a valuable asset.
 Rahul Chahar went for 0.5 runs an over less than expected, but picked up 0.19 wickets (per four overs) less.
 He is very experienced for a 25-year-old, but like Chahal is not a part of the Indian T20I side.

-Wanindu Hasaranga was outstanding for RCB in the 2022 edition, had middling returns the next time, and did not play a game for SRH last year.
+Wanindu Hasaranga was outstanding for RCB in the 2022 edition, was not as good the next time, and did not play a game for SRH last year.
 His batting value is an added advantage, compared to the other overseas spinners.

 Next, we have two Indian wristspinners—Suyash Sharma and Mayank Markrande.
 Suyash is 21, and his true numbers are quite similar to Rahul Chahar, albeit over a small sample size.
 KKR already had two of the best spinners in the league, which meant he did not get as many opportunities.
 Markande is 27, so now could be the right time to invest in him.
 He went for runs in the previous cycle, but took 0.25 wickets more than expected.